Optical density, normalization, and growth rates

 We can more accurately compare culture growth using these ratios as opposed to using the raw OD values.

-Because of the way we defined normalized optical density, it has the following easy interpretation: its the multiplicative amount the culture has changed by.
+Because of the way we defined normalized optical density, it has the following easy interpretation: it's the multiplicative amount the culture has changed by.
 So if the normalized OD is 2.0, the culture has doubled its initial concentration, i.e. doubled the population since the volume is fixed.
-This also works for traditional OD600 measurements: if your initial sample has OD600 equal to 0.45, then a normalized OD of 2.0 is the same as an OD600 of twice that, or 0.90.
-(Generally...).
+This interpretation also maps to traditional OD600 measurements: if your initial sample has OD600 equal to 0.45, then a normalized OD of 2.0 is approximately an OD600 of twice that, or 0.90.

 Blanking